Trump's social media company approved to go public, potentially netting former president billions

 Trump Media lost $49 million in the first nine months of last year, when it brought in just $3.4 million in revenue and had to pay $37.7 million in interest expenses.

-Trump Media and Digital World first announced their merger plans in October 2021.
-In addition to a federal probe, the deal has faced a series of lawsuits leading up to Friday's vote.
+Trump Media and Digital World first announced their merger plans back in October 2021.
+In addition to a federal probe, the deal faced a series of lawsuits leading up to Friday's vote.

 Trump promoted Truth Social in a post on the social media network Thursday evening, saying: “TRUTH SOCIAL IS MY VOICE, AND THE REAL VOICE OF AMERICA!!!
 MAGA2024!!!”